|

 -

-Acceptance of the aforesaid principles,
+Acceptance of the aforesaid principles, building up of the

-building up of the united national front and the struggle for
+united national front and the struggle for the freedom of Ceylon

-the freedom of Ceylon will lay the material and psychological
+will lay the material and psychological basis for carrying

-basis for carrying forward the unity of the various
+forward the unity of the various nationalities and minorities in

-nationalities and minorities in the period after we have won
+the period after we have won freedom,

 -

-When we have attained freedom, the question
+When we have attained freedom, the question remains as to

-two equal chambers, both elected on universal adult franchise.
+both elected on universal adult franchise.
+One should be a

-One should be a Chamber of Representatives, elected according
+Chamber of Representatives, elected according to

-to territorial electorates ensuring the principle
+territorial electorates ensuring

-other a Chamber of Nationalities, ensuring the principle of
+Chamber of Nationalities, ensuring the principle of

 the equality of the nationalities of a free and united Ceylon.